orthoplex64/cashier/README.md

 # gocache
-Simple thread-safe in-memory TRLU caching library for Go
+Simple thread-safe in-memory TLRU caching library for Go

 **If all you need is a thread-safe map for caching, we strongly encourage reviewing [sync.Map](https://golang.org/pkg/sync/#Map) for your use case**